TheGrayDot/mpqcli/README.md

 ### Verify an MPQ archive

 Check the digital signature of an MPQ archive, by verifying the signature in the archive with a collection of known Blizzard public keys (bundled in Stormlib library).
-The tool will print if verification is successful or fails, as well as returning `0` for success and any other value for fail.
+The tool will print if verification is successful or fails, as well as return `0` for success and any other value for failure.

 ```
 mpqcli verify <target_mpq_archive>